blefebvre/implementationdetails.dev/_posts/2019-06-26-sqlite-dates-in-react-native.markdown

 ## Further reading

-The SQLite docs are concise and easy to parse: https://www.sqlite.org/docs.html

-I've written a few other posts on the topic of SQLite and React Native.
+I've written a couple of other posts on the topic of SQLite and React Native.
 Check out:

 - [Building an offline first app with React Native and SQLite](/blog/2018/11/06/react-native-offline-first-db-with-sqlite/)
 - [Sync your React Native SQLite database between devices with Dropbox](/blog/2018/12/05/sync-react-native-sqlite-db-with-dropbox/)